Below are executive coaching tips to maintain your mental game.

 While research reveals that nootropics benefit cognition, learning, and mental clarity, they don’t actually improve intellect or IQ.
 If you’re unfamiliar with nootropics, they are a class of substances (natural or synthetic) comprised of vitamins, minerals, amino acids, fatty acids, antioxidants, and other herbal ingredients.

 Nootropics can affect our memory, thinking, or other brain functions, but more non-biased studies (non-brand or product-related) must be conducted.
-In the meantime, we know that diet, exercise, and meditation are key to higher brain function.
+In the meantime, diet, exercise, and meditation are key to higher brain function.

-If you want to improve your mental game, consider the Mediterranean diet: it’s high in vegetables, fruits, nuts, whole grains, fish, and healthier oils.
+To improve your mental game, consider the Mediterranean diet: it’s high in vegetables, fruits, nuts, whole grains, fish, and healthier oils.
 And, of course, avoid processed foods or those high in sugar.
 Researchers are finding greater evidence linking poor brain health to sugar.
-So while it might give your brain an initial surge, it’s not the best tool.
+So, while it might give your brain an initial surge, it’s not the best tool.
 Instead, give yourself a boost with exercise.

 Why?
 Aerobic exercises increase blood flow to the brain, reduce stress, and improve mood.
 And, if you are actually enjoying the activity, this only improves your outlook.